wilsonfer31/MyThings/README.md

 # MyThings
 Hello,
-Here i upload some projets about my long path of learning programming.
+Here i upload some projects about my long path of learning programming.

 Welcome!!!!!!!!!!!!!